Seasoning (to taste): 1 tsp each, and add more to taste

 Prepare the Walnuts:

-- Soak walnuts in water overnight (or for at least 4 hours) to soften them.
+Soak walnuts in water overnight (or for at least 4 hours) to soften them.

-- Drain and rinse the walnuts, then add them to a food processor.
+Drain and rinse the walnuts, then add them to a food processor.

-- Pulse a few times in the food processor until the walnuts are minced into a crumbly, ground-beef-like texture.
+Pulse a few times in the food processor until the walnuts are minced into a crumbly, ground-beef-like texture.
 Be careful not to over-process into a paste.
 If no food processor chop very finely.

 Prepare the Vegan Picadillo:

-- Heat olive oil in a pan over medium heat.
+Heat olive oil in a pan over medium heat.

-- After 10 minutes add onions, green onion, bell pepper, garlic, and sofrito and saute until fragrant.
+After 10 minutes, add onions, green onions, bell pepper, garlic, and sofrito and saute until fragrant.

-- Add mushrooms stirring until browned.
+Add mushrooms, stirring until browned.

-- Finish with fresh cilantro and a squeeze of lemon juice.
+Finish with fresh cilantro and a squeeze of lemon juice.
 Let cool.

 Make the Masa:

-- In a food processor (or by hand), blend grated plantains and yucca until smooth.
+In a food processor (or by hand), blend grated plantains and yucca until smooth.

-- Add achiote oil, adobo, sazón, garlic powder, onion powder, and salt.
+Add achiote oil, adobo, sazón, garlic powder, onion powder, and salt.
 Mix well.

-Assemble & Fry the Alcapurrias:
+Assemble & Fry

-- Heat oil in a deep pan to 350°F (175°C).
+Heat oil in a deep pan to 350°F (175°C).

-- Take a scoop of masa, flatten it in your palm or on a parchment-lined surface.
+Take a scoop of masa, flatten it in your palm or on a parchment-lined surface.

-- Place a spoonful of picadillo in the center, then gently fold and seal into a log shape.
+Place a spoonful of picadillo in the center, then gently fold and seal into a log shape.

-- Fry until golden brown and crispy, about 5-7 minutes per side.
+Fry until golden brown and crispy, about 5-7 minutes per side.

-- Drain on a paper towel and serve warm.
+Drain on a paper towel and serve warm.